Jammy2211/PHY2039_2526/content/info/introductory_slides.md

 One lecture and one practical sesssion each week.

-There are too many students to fit into the Herschel Cluster at once, so there are two practical sessions scheduled.
-Only one will appear on your timetable; please attend your timetabled session to avoid overcrowding the cluster.

 <table class="table"  style="font-size: 0.8em;">
 	<tr><th rowspan="2">Monday<br/></th><td>Lecture </td><td>12:00-13:00</td><td>Herschel Curtis Auditorium</td></tr>
     <tr><td>Practical (some students)</td><td>16:00-18:00</td><td>Herschel Cluster</td></tr>